-The MFLC program is based out of the Airman and Family Readiness Center.
+The MFLC program is based out of the Military and Family Readiness Center.
 MFLCs are available to deliver free, confidential, short-term, non-medical counseling to service members and their families.
 MFLCs address challenges that may occur within the military lifestyle and issues that may arise due to deployments and reintegration.
 MFLCs work in cooperation with other counseling services on the installation.

 Military & Family Life Counselors offer: